lingoport-public/LocWorld44/README.md

 The <code>nonstandard</code> directory shows a few illustrative examples of some non-standard file types.

+## recommendation
+We strongly recommend using standard file formats whenever possible for a better overall software localization.

+## Localyzer
 In the case of <b>Lingoport Localyzer</b>, there are a number of mechanism to handle non standard file formats, especially the transform framework which allows non standard files to be transformed into temporary standard files for L10n purposes and still keep the non standard file formats for the application and its repository.
 See: https://lingoport.com/software-internationalization-products/localyzer-localization-automation/

-We strongly recommend using standard file formats whenever possible for a better overall software localization.